geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 ```

 ## A More Complex Simple Solution
-OK, there's one more variation on this game that I personally like.
-Instead
+The problem with the last approach is that we're over-solving the problem.
+We
+did a great job writing for-loops to check across all the rows, and all the
+columns, but the truth of the matter is there's not many rows or columns to
+check!
+There's not much bang-for-our-buck in those two for loops that each
+execute exactly three times.

-of using the two for loops and checking for the diagonals all separately
+Instead of trying to capture the redundancy of checking the three rows and
-we'll store all our line information the same way.
-The two for loops for the
-horizontal lines and the vertical lines are not that big of a win.
+the three columns with for-loops let's bite the bullet and hard code every

-Hard-code an array listing each of the potential three-in-a-row lines with
+line of three-in-a-row as an array of three coordinates.

-the row/column information for each space in the line.
-Tic-Tac-Toe is a small
-enough game that I think it's OK to get away with this.
+Make a list of all three-in-a-row positions, then use the `checkThree`
+function to see if any of those lines are winners.
+Since there's only eight
+lines it isn't too bad to hard-code this all in to our program.

-We'll look at more complicated grid-assessments when we look at Connect Four in
+We'll look at more complicated grid-assessments when we look at Connect Four
-the next game.
+in the next game.

+If our Tic Tac Toe board was very tall or very narrow it would make sense to
+write those for-loops to iterate over many of them to check for
+three-in-a-rows.
+Here we can see that's it is not totally bad to hard code
+all the lines out because there's not many of them.

+Standardizing all of the lines in the same format (an array of coordinates)
+allows us to put all of the lines in one array and iterate through them all
+identically so we only need to write one if-statement to see if that line is
+a winner.

 ```js
 function hasWinner() {